Basic query format:

 INSERT INTO [db.]table [(c1, c2, c3)] VALUES (v11, v12, v13), (v21, v22, v23), ...

-The query can specify a list of columns to insert
+You can specify a list of columns to insert using the

 - The values calculated from the

 DEFAULT defined must be listed in the query.

 Data can be passed to the INSERT in any format supported by ClickHouse.
 The format must be specified explicitly in the query:

 INSERT INTO [db.]table [(c1, c2, c3)] FORMAT format_name data_set

 For example, the following query format is identical to the basic version of INSERT … VALUES:

 INSERT INTO [db.]table [(c1, c2, c3)] FORMAT Values (v11, v12, v13), (v21, v22, v23), ...

 ClickHouse removes all spaces and one line feed (if there is one) before the data.
 When forming a query, we recommend putting the data on a new line after the query operators (this is important if the data begins with spaces).